7Bpencil/ecslite-easyevents/README.md

     ...
 }

-// do not forget to destroy EventsBus with other worlds private void OnDestroy()
+// do not forget to destroy EventsBus and other worlds private void OnDestroy()
 {
     systems.Destroy();